scintill/macos-server-apns-certs/README.md

 # Requirements

-* macOS (tested on Catalina) and the macOS Server app 5.10 (currently the latest) downloaded from the Mac App Store
+* Linux, Docker, and the macOS Server app 5.10 downloaded from the Mac App Store

+# Installation

+On Linux:

+1. Install Docker.
+1. `git clone https://github.com/scintill/macos-server-apns-certs.git` in a convenient folder on Linux.

+On macOS:

+1. Download macOS Server 5.10 from the Mac App Store, if you haven't already.
+It is not necessary to open or configure anything in it, just copy the `/Applications/Server.app/Contents/ServerRoot/usr/share/servermgrd/bundles/servermgr_certs.bundle/Contents/MacOS/servermgr_certs` file to the `hashy` directory under the git checkout on your Linux system.

 # Creating the certificate requests

 By "requests" in the plural, I mean for com.apple.calendar, com.apple.mail, etc., on one server.
-You may only care about mail or something, but we just get them all.
+You may only care about mail or something, but we'll get them all.

-1. Download macOS Server 5.10 from the Mac App Store, if you haven't already.
-It is not necessary to open or configure anything in it, just have it available in `/Applications`.
-1. `git clone https://github.com/scintill/macos-server-apns-certs.git` in a convenient folder
 1. If you've previously generated different certificates using this code:
 	* **Copy the certificates and private keys somewhere else(!)**
 	* run `make clean` to erase the old data and start clean for the next certificates.